theparthgupta/Seek/README.md

 # Seek

 Terminal-based semantic code search across all your local repos.
-CocoIndex handles incremental re-indexing automatically on every file save — no cron jobs.
+CocoIndex handles incremental re-indexing automatically on every file save (no cron jobs).

 Everything runs locally: no API keys, no cloud services, no cost.